×

 We asked people living in Paphos to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When moving to Paphos, it's important to pack a variety of clothing suitable for the Mediterranean climate, including lightweight clothing for the hot summers and warmer layers for the cooler winters.
 Don't forget to pack swimwear for the beautiful beaches and a good pair of walking shoes for exploring the city.
 Sun protection is essential, so pack a high SPF sunscreen, a wide-brimmed hat, and sunglasses.
 If you're planning on working or studying, bring any necessary work materials or school supplies.
 Pack all your necessary toiletries, but remember that most things can be bought locally.
 If you have any prescription medications, bring enough to last for your first few weeks, along with a copy of your prescription.
 Bring your important documents, such as your passport, driver's license, and any necessary visas or work permits.
 It's also a good idea to have copies of these documents.
 If you're planning on living in Paphos long-term, consider bringing some personal items to make your new place feel like home, such as photos, favorite books, or small keepsakes.
 Remember to pack any necessary electronics, like your phone, laptop, and chargers.
-An adapter may be necessary for your electronics as Cyprus uses the Europlug type F. Lastly, don't forget to bring a good travel guide and map, or download one onto your phone, to help you navigate your new city," remarked one expat in Paphos, Cyprus.
+An adapter may be necessary for your electronics as Cyprus uses the Europlug type F. Lastly, don't forget to bring a good travel guide and map, or download one onto your phone, to help you navigate your new city," remarked one expat who made the move to Paphos.

 AGS Worldwide MoversAGS Worldwide Movers